richross/richross/README.md

 - 👋 Hi, I’m @richross
-- 👀 I’m interested in Azure, .NET Core, .NET MAUI and DevOps
+- 👀 I’m interested in Azure, .NET and DevOps
 - 🌱 I’m currently learning about Agents and MCPs
 - 💞️ I’m looking to collaborate on Generative AI
 - 📹 Co-host of [The Dev Talk Show](https://youtube.com/thedevtalkshow)